aptech/docs/docs/CR-erferfc.rst

 Remarks
 -------

-The erf and erfc functions are closely related to the Normal
+The :func:`erf` and :func:`erfc` functions are closely related to the Normal distribution:
-distribution:

 ::